• E-Commerce

 Unless you're planning on writing 700 pieces of content for one keyword, the functional difference between 700 and 11,000 is small.
 If you aren't going to target all of 700, then an extra 10,300 won't help you very much.

-But that's not the case for Jaaxy.
-Not only is the absolute difference massive (1,669,554 keywords if you wanted to know), but the functional difference is huge.
+But that's not the case for the Jaaxy keyword tool.
+Not only is the absolute difference massive (1,669,554 keywords, if you wanted to know), but the functional difference is huge.

 I can't write anywhere near 1.7 million articles!